ranczlab/Galloni.etal.2020/README.md

 Figures from physiological experiments were originally generated in MATLAB R2018a and should be compatible with later versions.

 Modelling experiments were originally written in Python 3.6 and make use of the SciPy library (http://scipy.org) and the NEURON simulation environment (7.7.1, http://neuron.yale.edu).
+Please refer to respective documentation for further instructions.

 ### File structure